projectsbyif/data-permissions-catalogue/content/patterns/biometric-authentication.md

     description: uses voice recognition when a person is accessing telephone banking
 ---

-A person’s unique physical features like their fingerprint, iris, face or voice is used to authorise access to data.
+A person’s unique physical features like their fingerprint, iris, face or voice is used to authorise access.
 For example, a person can use their fingerprint to authorise payments with Apple Pay.